KidPudel/Iggy-s-Vault/backend/network/RabbitMQ.md

 ### Declare and check queue
-Before sending messages to the consumer, we need to make sure that [[Message queue]] exists, otherwise RabbitMQ will drop a message
+Before sending messages to the consumer, we need to make sure that [[message queue]] exists, otherwise RabbitMQ will drop a message
 ```python
 channel.queue_declare(queue="hello")
 ```